abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 **gᵃ gᵇ= gᵃ⁺ᵇ**
 -->

+**Task:** Although it's trivial, we didn't prove that the first functor law (the one about the preservation of identities always holds.
+Interestingly enough, for groups/monoids it actually follows from the second law.
+Try to prove that.
+Start with the definition of the identity function.

 <!-- TODO show isomorphism theorems -->

 Functors in orders
 ===

-And now let's talk about one concept that is completely unrelated to functors, nudge-nudge (I know you are tired of this, but hey, bad jokes are better than no jokes at all.)
-In the theory of orders we have functions between orders which is unsurprising, as orders, like monoids/groups, are based on sets.
-And one very interesting type of order function which has applications in calculus and analysis is a *monotonic function* (also called *monotone map*).
-This is a function between two orders that preserves the order of the elements.
+And now let's talk about one concept that is completely unrelated to functors, nudge-nudge (I know you are probably tired of this but hey, bad jokes are better than no jokes at all.)
+In the theory of orders, we have functions between orders (which is unsurprising, as orders, like monoids/groups, are based on sets.)
+And one very interesting type of such function, which has applications in calculus and analysis, is a *monotonic function* (also called *monotone map*).
+This is a function between two orders that *preserves the order* of the elements.
 So a function **F** is monotonic  when for every **a** and **b** in the source order, if **a ≤ b** then **F(a) ≤ F(b)**.

 For example, the function that maps the current time to the distance travelled by some object is monotonoc because the distance travelled increases (or stays the same) as time increases.